Quebec mosque suspect known to people who monitor far-right groups

 (CNN)The suspect in the deadly rampage at a Quebec City mosque was known to local activists for his far-right views, according to news reports.

-Alexandre Bissonnette walked into the Quebec Islamic Cultural Center on Sunday night during evening prayers and fired indiscriminately into the crowd of men, women and children.
+Alexandre Bissonnette, 27, walked into the Quebec Islamic Cultural Center on Sunday night during evening prayers and fired indiscriminately into the crowd of men, women and children.
 Six men were killed in the deadly attack, one of the worst to target Muslims in a Western country.

 He faces six counts of first-degree murder and five attempted murder charges, according to the Royal Canadian Mounted Police in Quebec.